fedesegala/AppliedProbabilityAfternotes/chapters/chapter01/chapter.typ

 Clearly, the concept we have failed to represent so far is *time*.
 To be more precise, we can write the sample spaces prior to any noise event as respectively: $Omega_0 = {0,1,2}$ and $Omega_0 = {(0,2), (1,1), (2,0)}$.

-If we wanted to describe the *full experiment* we would need to descrive an *infinite sequence* of states.
+If we wanted to describe the *full experiment* we would need to describe an *infinite sequence* of states.
 This is what's called a *random sequence*.
 We can briefly describe it as in @eq:01_infinite_sample_space.

 #math.equation(
   block: true,